Thursday, October 31, 2019

 Once upon a time this place was full of screw pine flower trees, hence the same ThazaMangai or Thazavanam.

-Goddess Parvati and Indrani worshiped Lord Shiva on the 6th day of NavaRatri and had darshan of crescent moon on Lord Shiva's head.
+Goddess Parvati and Goddess Indrani worshiped Lord Shiva on the 6th day of NavaRatri and had darshan of crescent moon on Lord Shiva's head.

 This is known as PiraiChandra (crescent moon) darshan.
 In Tamil, Thaz means to bow down with respect.
-As Indrani bowed to Lord Shiva, this place is known as ThazaMangai.
+As Goddess Indrani bowed to Lord Shiva, this place is known as ThazaMangai.

 1. MahaShivaRatri festival in Tamil month of Masi (February-March).